Kaththi: Music

-The soundtrack and film score is composed by Anirudh Ravichander, in his first collaboration with Vijay and Murugadoss.
+The soundtrack and film score are composed by Anirudh Ravichander, in his first collaboration with Vijay and Murugadoss.
 Before signing the project, Anirudh had composed the theme music of the film, which was accompanied with the motion poster was released on YouTube on 22 June 2014, coinciding with actor Vijay's birthday.
 The album was under production from late-2013 and continued until September 2014.
 The soundtrack album consists of seven tracks, with lyrics written by Madhan Karky, Yugabharathi, Pa.
 Vijay and Hiphop Tamizha.
 The album, in its entirety was released on 24 September 2014, at the audio launch event held at The Leela Palace Hotel in Chennai.
-The songs as well as the film score was widely appreciated; On 28 January 2015, the crew released the film's original background score through YouTube, to coincide with the film's 100-day celebration.
+The songs and the film score were widely appreciated; On 28 January 2015, the crew released the film's original background score through YouTube, to coincide with the film's 100-day celebration.

 Marketing

-Murugadoss roped in creative designer Gopi Prasanna to work on the promotional materials of the film.
-The first look and motion poster was released on 21 June 2014, coinciding with the eve of Vijay's birthday (22 June 2014).
+Murugadoss chose creative designer Gopi Prasannaa to work on the promotional materials of the film.
+The first look and motion poster was released on 21 June 2014, the eve of Vijay's birthday (22 June 2014).
 The first look featured a still of Vijay being made with a collage of newspaper headlines.
 The motion poster featured a creative design of prominent places in Chennai, and the entire city itself recreated and draped in the form of news headlines, and the final image, the still from the poster, in the end.
 According to Prasanna, Kaththi became the first mainstream Tamil film to introduce first looks.
-He did not use the photograph of actor Vijay in the design, and created a newspaper collage to resemble Vijay's face.
-The production team being sceptical of the idea, but after the release, he was later appreciated for his creative efforts.
-Within a week, the motion poster, crossed more than 1 million views.
+He did not use the photograph of Vijay in the design, and created a newspaper collage to resemble Vijay's face.
+The production team were initially sceptical of the idea, but after the release, he was later commended for his creative efforts.
+Within a week, the motion poster crossed more than 1 million views.

 The official teaser of the film was released on 24 September 2014, coinciding with the film's audio launch event.
 An Android game based on the film was launched during early-October, with the 3D and 2D versions of the game being released through Google Play Store and Windows Store.
-The trailer of the film was unveiled on 19 October 2014, three days ahead of the film's release, and got positive response from viewers.
+The trailer of the film was unveiled on 19 October 2014, three days ahead of the film's release, and received a positive response from viewers.
 Before the theatrical release, the film's posters were branded in the AC coaches of Parasuram Express which travels through Nagercoil to Mangalore via Kerala, and at inter-state buses in Kerala and Karnataka.
 Post release, two events were held to commemorate the film's successful theatrical run; one being held at Coimbatore on 27 October 2014, and another event at Tirunelveli on 14 December 2014, to coincide the film's 50th day theatrical run.